I wrote this essay in response to a submission call for an anthology for WoC who had experienced sexual harassment and abuse.

 I was eleven when my cousin tried to rape me.
 He was bigger and heavier than me, and if my brother hadn’t already taught me to kick a guy in the nuts, I’d have learned then and there what so many girls do.

-I was older, in my teens when the next phase started, and I’ve blocked out most of the memories.
+I was older, in my early teens, when the next phase started, and I’ve blocked out most of the memories.
 I know it happened, and I don’t want to know any more than that.
-I do know the day my step-grandfather died I felt such a wave of relief.
+What I do remember is by far more than enough.
+I do know the day my step-grandfather died, I felt such a wave of relief.
 I was free.
 Sort of.
 I’ll bear the scars forever, but at least he no longer walks the earth.